Do Grandparents Have Visitation Rights?

 The Cimino Law Firm has reunited countless grandparents and grandchildren over the years.
 This is one of the most satisfying aspects of practicing family law in Rochester.
 Both the grandparents and the grandchildren win when they are reunited.
 It is fulfilling to watch their faces light up once the legal process is finished, and they are brought back together.

-Schedule your free consultation with attorney Michelle Cimino and let her experience work for you.
+Schedule your confidential consultation with attorney Michelle Cimino and let her experience work for you.

 Follow us on Facebook for daily updates!